Retirement Group LLC Purchases 2,082 Shares of Vanguard Value ETF (NYSEARCA:VTV)

-Retirement Group LLC lifted its stake in Vanguard Value ETF (NYSEARCA:VTV) by 9.6% in the 2nd quarter, according to its most recent filing with the Securities & Exchange Commission.
-The fund owned 23,848 shares of the company’s stock after purchasing an additional 2,082 shares during the quarter.
-Vanguard Value ETF comprises about 1.6% of Retirement Group LLC’s portfolio, making the stock its 13th largest holding.
-Retirement Group LLC’s holdings in Vanguard Value ETF were worth $3,278,000 as of its most recent filing with the Securities & Exchange Commission.
+Retirement Group LLC grew its position in Vanguard Value ETF (NYSEARCA:VTV) by 9.6% during the second quarter, Holdings Channel reports.
+The institutional investor owned 23,848 shares of the company’s stock after acquiring an additional 2,082 shares during the quarter.
+Vanguard Value ETF comprises 1.6% of Retirement Group LLC’s investment portfolio, making the stock its 13th largest holding.
+Retirement Group LLC’s holdings in Vanguard Value ETF were worth $3,278,000 as of its most recent SEC filing.

 Vanguard Value ETF (the Fund) is an exchange-traded share class of Vanguard Value Index Fund, which employs a passive management or indexing investment approach designed to track the performance of the MSCI US Prime Market Value Index (the Index).
 The Index is a diversified index of value stocks of predominantly large United States companies.